kapicorp/kapitan/docs/kap_proposals/kap_6_hashicorp_vault.md

 * VAULT_CAPATH: the path to a directory of PEM-encoded CA cert files to verify the Vault server TLS certificate
 * VAULT_NAMESPACE: specify the Vault Namespace, if you have one

-Considering a key-value pair like `my_key`:`my_secert` ( in our case let’s store hello:batman inside the vault ) in the path `secret/foo` on the vault server, to use this as a secret either follow:
+Considering a key-value pair like `my_key`:`my_secret` ( in our case let’s store hello:batman inside the vault ) in the path `secret/foo` on the vault server, to use this as a secret either follow:

 ```shell
 $ echo “{'path':'secert/foo','key':'my_key'}” > somefile.txt